thomasgredig/MSthesis-Guidelines/README.md

 - Make a file called `myConfig.R` and define all folders in there that will be used, so that the files can be run on different systems.

-## Useful LaTeX Commands
+## LaTeX

+The (M.S. thesis template)[https://github.com/thomasgredig/MSthesis-template] is available as a LaTeX document.
 Here is a list of useful commands in LaTeX:

 #### Proper Spacing for SI units